 So what do you think?
 Did you find some ideas that you could use with your own students?
 Each of the gift tags is in color and can be printed on paper or cardstock for more durability.
 There is a spot to sign your name and you could use the back to write a longer message.
 The tags come in two different sizes - a half page option and a quarter page option.

-Click HERE to grab your free copy of the gift tags.
+The download button below, fill out your contact info and the tags will be emailed directly to you.=.
 If you use these and share on social media, tag me (@sarajcreations) so I can see how you decided to use them.